Nobuaki Kojima: Career

 His work is collected by the Fukui Fine Arts Museum where his untitled standing figure sculpture was voted third favorite in the collection under the “Contemporary art, 3D, and photography” category during the Fukui Prefectural Museum‘s 30th anniversary survey.
-More recently, a figure was shown at the Walker Arts Center’s “International Pop” exhibition, part of the museum’s permanent collection.
-An untitled standing figure was prominently featured on the cover of New York Times’ Arts & Leisure section for the story on the exhibition, “When The World Went Pop.”
+More recently, a 1976 figure was shown at the Walker Arts Center’s “International Pop” exhibition, part of the museum’s permanent collection since 2016.
+An untitled standing figure was prominently featured on the cover of New York Times Arts & Leisure section for the story on the exhibition, “When The World Went Pop.”